Once you’re in Copenhagen, embrace the paperwork. The sooner you have everything sorted, the easier life gets.

 You may also need to change your tax card (for example if you change job or get a substantially higher or lower salary) - read more about how to do that here to avoid getting billed at the end of the year!

 Here's a good overview of the whole process.

 After getting your CPR Number, you can set up a bank account.
-Your bank account will act as your ‘Nemkonto’ - the bank account to which you assign all payments from public bodies in Denmark.
+Your bank account will sometimes act as your ‘Nemkonto’ - the bank account to which you assign all payments from public bodies in Denmark.
 For example, Danske Bank does this automatically, Nordea does not - so ask when you are there.

-• Take the following to the bank of your choice: Identity papers with photo (driver’s licence, passport or similar), address documentation (lease contract), (health insurance if relevant), employment contract & documentation you are here legally (work/resident permit), CPR/temporary CPR or yellow health card.
+• Take the following to the bank of your choice: Identity papers with photo (driver’s licence, passport or similar), (health insurance if relevant), employment contract & documentation you are here legally (work/resident permit), CPR/temporary CPR or yellow health card.

 • You can just show up on the day and get the paperwork done at the counter.

 • Once the paperwork comes back in the post a week or so later you can go back and actually open the bank account.

 • Your payment card and pin will then arrive separately in the post after that